We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Going without a cloth barrier allows the area to breath overnight and keeps moisture from building up or creating an environment for bacteria to build.
+Going without a cloth barrier allows the area to breathe overnight and keeps moisture from building up or creating an environment for bacteria to build.

 “I believe the vulva area should be exposed to the air, just like any other area of your body,” says Kelly-Jones.

 If you really don’t like the feeling of being naked, Kelly-Jones recommends wearing loose-fitting pajama bottoms.
 Just remember, if you’re going without underwear but are wearing another type of bottom, they need to be washed frequently as well.